 Pfeiffer Big Sur Campground

 Pfeiffer Big Sur Campground is in the Pfeiffer State Park, which is on the Central Coast of California.
-The campground offers tent camping sites, RV hookup sites, and yurts.
+The campground offers tent camping sites (perfect for an inflating tent), RV hookup sites, and yurts.

 The campground is along the Big Sur River, which runs right through the park.
 Many hiking trails lead to spectacular views of the Pacific Ocean.
 These trails also offer access to waterfalls and swimming holes.